enzo-project/enzo-dev/doc/manual/source/parameters/index.rst

 ``GalaxySimulationUseMetallicityField`` (external)
     Turns on (1) or off (0) the metallicity field.
 Default: 0 ``GalaxySimulationGalaxyMass`` (external)
     Dark matter mass of the galaxy, in Msun.
     Needed to initialize the NFW gravitational potential.
+    If ``DiskGravity = 1`` and ``DiskGravityDarkMatterUseNFW = 1``,
-If ``DiskGravity`` = 1, this parameter will automatically be set to the value of ``DiskGravityDarkMatterMass`` to ensure consistency.
+    this parameter will automatically be set to the value of ``DiskGravityDarkMatterMass`` to ensure consistency.
     Default: 1.0e+12
 ``GalaxySimulationDarkMatterConcentrationParameter`` (external)
     NFW dark matter concentration parameter.
+    If ``DiskGravity = 1`` and ``DiskGravityDarkMatterUseNFW = 1``,
-If ``DiskGravity`` = 1, this parameter will automatically be set to the value of ``DiskGravityDarkMatterConcentration`` to ensure consistency.
-Default: 12.0 ``GalaxySimulationGasMass`` (external)
+    this parameter will automatically be set to the value of ``DiskGravityDarkMatterConcentration`` to ensure consistency.
+    Default: 12.0
+``GalaxySimulationGasMass`` (external)
     Amount of gas in the galaxy, in Msun.
 Used to initialize the density field in the galactic disk.
 Default: 4.0e+10